My Honest Squarespace vs WordPress Comparison: Choose Your Platform Now

 When we pit two website builders against each other, we make it a top priority that all the information about each builder is as accurate as possible by testing them against our website builder research methodology.
 Not only do we have researchers, but our writers have hands-on experience with all our builders, creating their own websites and getting to grips with every category we cover.

-For this article, we took special care to consider who was the primary customer for each builder.
-As they both have deeper creative and customization tools than other competitors, we focused this article on what creatives look for in builders, taking care to cover blogging and SEO due to their importance to the reader.
+For this article, I took special care to consider who was the primary customer for each builder in order to make fair and balanced recommendations.
+As Squarespace and WordPress have deeper creative and customization tools than other competitors, I focused this article on what creatives look for in builders, taking care to cover blogging and SEO due to their importance to the reader.

 Overall, Squarespace is the winner of this head-to-head.
 Its superior editor and built-in features simply mean it’s more recommendable than WordPress – even for those with website-creating experience.
 If you want an enjoyable building experience alongside a great-looking website, Squarespace is the builder you need.